arbind/camp-project-zen-quotes-local/README.md

 ### Purpose:

 - Use jQuery to render to the DOM
+- Use jQuery to handle human interaction events
 - See how separation of concerns works
 - Understand limitations of local storage